ETCBC/bhsa/docs/features/mother.md

 **edge feature, indicating linguistic dependency between elements that do not necessarily have an embbedding relationship.**

+The ETCBC interactive encoding program (`sy04types`) presents for each clause one or more mother clauses in which it could be anchored.
+A clause’s possible mother clauses are ranked in order of probability.
+This ranking is based on multiple types of observations:

+* grammatical and lexical correspondences between a clause and its possible mother clause;
+* the number of earlier occurrences of a similar clause connection;
+* the distance (in clause atoms) between the two clauses.

+Eventually, it is the analyst who has to decide which of the proposed clause connections is the most adequate one.
+His or her decisions are tabulated in different levels of indentations reflecting parallel or dependent relations between connected clauses.
+(Kalkman, *Verbal Forms in Biblical Hebrew Poetry*, 2015, p.
+118)

 The mother relation exists between objects of many different kinds.
 The feature [code](code.md) refers to it a lot.